microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 # TIC 3.0 for Internal Agency Use

-For internal Agency use of Power Platform and D365, our services leverage the security and auditing capabilities of Microsoft 365.
+For internal Agency use of Power Platform and Dynamics 365, our services leverage the security and auditing capabilities of Microsoft 365.
 We have a great blog series that outlines how Microsoft 365 services align to TIC.
 The blog links can be found below,

 * [Part 1 - Securing Mobile](https://devblogs.microsoft.com/azuregov/securing-mobile-designing-saas-service-implementations-to-meet-federal-tic-policy-1-of-4/)
 * [Part 2 - Securing the Endpoint](https://devblogs.microsoft.com/azuregov/securing-the-endpoint-designing-saas-service-implementations-to-meet-federal-policy-2-of-4/)
 * [Part 3 - Securing the Platform](https://techcommunity.microsoft.com/t5/public-sector-blog/securing-the-platform-designing-saas-service-implementations-to/ba-p/1192088)
 * [Part 4 - Auditing and Logging](https://techcommunity.microsoft.com/t5/public-sector-blog/auditing-and-logging-designing-saas-service-implementations-to/ba-p/1550810)

-## Power Platform / D365 Auditing
+## Power Platform / Dynamics 365 Auditing

-You can view all of the audit logs specific to Power Platform and D365 the same way you would for all other O365 services as described in the blog articles above.
-Details on each Power Platform / D365 service and their corresponding auditing types that get logged can be found in our documentation pages below,
+You can view all of the audit logs specific to Power Platform and Dynamics 365 the same way you would for all other O365 services as described in the blog articles above.
+Details on each Power Platform / Dynamics 365 service and their corresponding auditing types that get logged can be found in our documentation pages below,

 * [Power Apps Audit Logs](https://learn.microsoft.com/en-us/power-platform/admin/logging-powerapps)
 * [Power Automate Audit Logs](https://learn.microsoft.com/en-us/power-platform/admin/logging-power-automate)